 How have I not written anything for this yet?!
 This is still one of my favorite YA books!

-I was lucky enough to go into this book without hearing ANY hype or having any expectations, so I was instantly pulled in and thought it was so much fun.
-I know people say that a lot of the elements in Red Queen have been done before (like the girl from a poor background who finds out she has super special snowflake powers).
-So yes, I’ll admit this is true.
-The story itself really is like a blend of a bunch of other YA books… BUT it’s a blend of all of the best parts of the other stories!
-That’s what made this book work so well for me: it was exactly what I wanted to read.
-Like some perfect little recipe without any excess crap.
-There were castles, princes, politics & plots, special powers that are kind of like magic, an original world, etc.
+I was lucky enough to go into this book without hearing ANY hype or having any expectations, so I was pulled into the story instantly and thought it was so much fun.
+I know people say that a lot of the elements in Red Queen have been done before (like the girl from a poor background who finds out she has super special snowflake powers etc).
+So yes, I’ll admit that’s true.
+The story itself is kind of like a blend of a bunch of other YA books… BUT it’s a blend of all of the best parts of the other stories!
+It was exactly what I wanted to read.
+The plot’s like some perfect little recipe without any excess filler to weigh it down.
+There were castles, princes, politics & schemes, special powers that are kind of like magic, an original world, etc.

-I think Victoria Aveyard’s writing style was what really stood out here — this whole book reads like a screenplay.
-You can totally see the whole movie unfolding!
-The pacing was totally perfect and everything flowed really smoothly.
-The whole story just seemed really polished.
+I think Victoria Aveyard’s writing style was what really stood out for me, too.
+The whole book read like a screenplay and you could totally see the whole movie unfolding!
+Plus, the pacing was perfect, everything flowed really smoothly, and the whole story just seemed super polished.

 Mare was an awesome main character who was believable, motivated out of love for her family & friends, realistically flawed, and had some depth.
 I loved all of the guys and the rest of the characters as well!